Brand Resource Center

 Members in good standing are members whose dues payments are current and have not been suspended or expelled from the AAOS as a result of compliance-related matters.
 Questions regarding membership status should be directed to the membership team at firstname.lastname@example.org.

-Use of the logo for members in good standing includes business cards, stationery, letterheads, practice-related websites and professionally-connected social media accounts.
+Use of the logo for members in good standing includes business cards, stationery, letterheads and practice-related websites.
 Members are also permitted to use the AAOS logo as a link from the physician/practice website to the AAOS website.
+The Branding team should be notified of intended use of the AAOS logo by members in good standing, to ensure the logo is used properly.

 Orthopaedic surgeons who hold membership with the AAOS are also licensed to use the Fellow of the American Academy of Orthopaedic Surgeons (FAAOS) designation in connection with their name and the name of their practice to identify themselves as fellows of the AAOS.
 The creators of the FAAOS logo received permission from the branding team to alter the core signature.
 For more information on use of the FAAOS designation, visit www.aaos.org/faaos.